Manage Traceability

 Data is key–our data management tools mean farmers can collect data on-site, whilst a pilot programme for geolocalisation data gives even deeper insights into impact, allowing it to be measured, managed and transparently reported.
 It all adds up to a fully traceable finished product that gives everyone, including the end consumer, confidence in its origin.
 Our traceability tools include:

-- - Geolocation data and satellite imagery - this helps identify places where there is deforestation, poor water quality, pollution and provide other sustainability KPIs.
+- • Geolocation data and satellite imagery – this helps identify places where there is deforestation, poor water quality, and pollution, and provide other sustainability KPIs.

 More on cotton sustainability